5 Ways to Make the Most of a Pet Relief Area

 Traveling through airports with pets has become a much more comfortable experience over the last few years, primarily thanks to new pet relief areas being built.

-Are you planning to make use of one of these spaces the next time you travel in-cabin with your small pet?
-Each airport offers a different experience and your time to frolic will probably be limited, so follow these basic guidelines to make the most of your pet's pet relief area visit.
+Are you planning to use one of these spaces the next time you travel in-cabin with your small pet?
+Each airport offers a different experience, and your time to frolic will probably be limited, so follow these basic guidelines to make the most of your pet's pet relief area visit.

 1. Map It

-Before you arrive at the airport, familiarize yourself with the layout so that you can avoid wasting any time wandering around or asking for directions.
+Before arriving at the airport, familiarize yourself with the layout to avoid wasting time wandering around or asking for directions.
 These areas are not always well-marked, so doing some sleuthing online ahead of time will allow you to proceed with confidence.

 2. Prepare

-This is good advice for traveling in general, but remember to have a few basic items in your doggy bag of tricks.
-A collapsible water dish, a familiar toy or two and a leash, of course, will make your pet's experience safe and comfortable.
+This is good advice for traveling, but remember to have a few basic items in your doggy bag of tricks.
+A collapsible water dish, a familiar toy or two, and a leash will make your pet's experience safe and comfortable.
 The relief areas should all be supplied with waste disposal bags, but you should carry a few extras just in case.

 3. Be Polite

-You never know what you'll encounter at a pet area.
-You may be the only ones there, or it could be a busy place; if this is the case, keep your dog restrained until it's clear everyone will get along (particularly if it's an off-leash facility).
-Whether you encounter service animals, security dogs or other pets, aim to be friendly and considerate by playing nice and cleaning up after yourselves.
+You never know what you'll encounter in a pet area.
+You may be the only ones there, or it could be a busy place; if this is the case, keep your dog restrained until everyone gets along (particularly if it's an off-leash facility).
+Whether you encounter service animals, security dogs, or other pets, aim to be friendly and considerate by playing nice and cleaning up after yourselves.

 4. Practice